Anthony Weston: Criticism

-Critics argue that Weston's notions of "originary ethics" and "reconstructive engagement" offer little or no concrete guidance, especially in less-than-optimal situations in which choices nonetheless must be made.
-Though Weston has challenged what he has called "dilemma-ism" as a method of doing ethics or as an expectation about the necessary structure of ethical problems, sometimes we do have genuine dilemmas that need to be addressed.
-Some critics hold that Weston's commitment to opening up new possibilities may open up a range of problematic and possibly disturbing possibilities as well.
+Critics argue that Weston's notions of "originary ethics" and "reconstructive engagement" offer little or no practical application, especially in less-than-optimal situations in which choices nonetheless must be made.
+Though Weston has challenged what he has called "dilemma-ism" as a method of doing ethics or as an expectation about the necessary structure of ethical problems, genuine dilemmas that need to be addressed do exist.
+Some critics hold that Weston's vision of opening up new possibilities would open up a range of problematic and disturbing possibilities as well.

 Weston's ethics textbooks in particular take substantive positions in ethical philosophy.
 Weston's rationale is that any practical textbook necessarily does so, and that this is just less noticeable or objectionable to traditionalists in the usual textbooks because the substance tends to be the taken-for-granted norms.
-Weston's method is to try to reconstruct certain fields the long way around: by rewriting their textbooks, modeling a quite different approach in practice and therefore inviting new kinds of students into the field and perhaps also reshaping their teachers' views without arguing in the usual way against the assumed norms.